hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

         MPI_Datatype recvtype, int root, MPI_Comm comm);
 ```

 To demonstrate this we'll set up a situation where rank 0 generates 10 values for each process (filled with increasing numbers).
 It will scatter these values to each of the other processes.
 Finally, the last process (i.e. the highest rank) will gather the data back.
-You should note that the receive buffer is ignored by `MPI_Gather()` on all ranks but the receiving process, and the send buffer is ignored by `MPI_Scatter()` on all ranks but the sending processor.
+You should note that the receive buffer is ignored by `MPI_Gather()` on all ranks but the receiving process, and the send buffer is ignored by `MPI_Scatter()` on all ranks but the sending process.

 ```c
 #include <stdio.h>